ulahello/sw/README.md

 t += time() - start
 ```

-anyways, `sw` has progressed since then, and is useful in a more general context.
+anyhow, `sw` has progressed since then and should be helpful outside of this narrow use case.

 ## contributions